mikishapiro/ocp4-cluster-install/README.md

 ### Bastion Provisioning

-Run these commands to setup a new host:
+Run these commands on a RHEL8 AMI to setup a new bastion host that will be used as a base of operations:

 ```
 ls /etc/yum.repos.d/redhat-rhui*.repo | xargs -I{} sudo mv {} {}.disabled # Disable RHUI